5 In-House Legal Software Every Law Firm Should Use

 Legal operations always go hand in hand with a ton of paperwork, which is why any in-house counsel can benefit from a good document management tool.

-Legal leaders can also control who sees what, track changes, and even collaborate on documents without creating a dozen versions.
+Legal leaders can control who sees what, track changes, and collaborate on documents without creating a dozen versions.

 Top Pick: NetDocuments